fetometo/windowgen-documentation/docs/source/parameters.rst

 This section includes parameters for centering the window, enabling frame-only window, and realizing instances.

+Origin in Center
-- Origin in Center: Positions the window in the center of the geometry bounding box.
+    Positions the window in the center of the geometry bounding box.

     .. image:: images/03_parameters_origin.gif
         :alt: Origin in Center